-There are no data yet to be able to assess the efficacy of the authorized mRNA COVID-19 vaccines against hospitalizations or deaths specifically.
+There are limited data to be able to assess the efficacy of the authorized COVID-19 vaccines against hospitalizations or deaths specifically, but studies are ongoing and further evidence is expected.

 The authorized COVID-19 vaccines appear to be efficacious against severe COVID-19 outcomes (defined as laboratory-confirmed COVID-19 with one of the following additional features: clinical signs at rest that are indicative of severe systemic illness; respiratory failure; evidence of shock; significant acute renal, hepatic, or neurologic dysfunction; admission to an intensive care unit; or death).
 However, the follow-up time for this outcome was short in trials of both mRNA vaccines and the number of severe cases that have been observed to date in one of the vaccine trials (Pfizer-BioNTech COVID-19 vaccine) is small.
+At the present time, there are insufficient data to estimate the efficacy of the viral vector vaccine against severe COVID-19 disease.